Ryan McMahon Player Props: Rockies vs. Athletics

 Ryan McMahon At The Plate

-- McMahon has 93 hits and an OBP of .338 to go with a slugging percentage of .461.
-All three of those stats lead Colorado hitters this season.
+- McMahon has 93 hits and an OBP of .337 to go with a slugging percentage of .456.
+All three of those stats are best among Colorado hitters this season.

-- Among the qualified batters in MLB action, he ranks 71st in batting average, 56th in on-base percentage, and 47th in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 80th, his on-base percentage ranks 58th, and he is 48th in the league in slugging.

-- In 31.3% of his games this season, McMahon has had at least one RBI.
-He's picked up more than one in 10.4% and driven in three or more of his team's runs in five contests.
+- McMahon has picked up an RBI in 32.0% of his games this season, with more than one RBI in 10.3% of his games.
+He has also driven in three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.